 2 The Requirement

 2.1 The Milton Keynes University Hospital (MKUH) is looking to identify a supplier for the Fire Detection Contract.
 This does not include servicing/Maintenance.
-The appointed supplier will work closely with the Trust’s Projects Team. - Three years plus one 01/01/2020 to 31/012/2022 plus option to extend for a further 12 months.
+The appointed supplier will work closely with the Trust’s Projects Team.
+Period of contract - Three years plus one 01/01/2020 to 31/012/2022 plus option to extend for a further 12 months.

 3 Accreditation and Standards